gewesp/cpp-lib/README.md

 - Seamless integration with the C++ standard library.
 E.g., the TCP and serial interface provide standard C++ streambufs.

 - RAII (resource acquisition is initialization).
-Any constructor will either result in a ready-to-use object or throw.
+Constructors either yield a ready-to-use object or throw.

 - Better safe than sorry.
 Assertions even in tight loops.